-B in Honors Precalculus or MAT 150 and MAT 155 or A in Algebra III/Trig AP Statistics is a college level mathematics course that provides the opportunity for college credit for one semester of Statistics.
+B in Honors Precalculus or A in Statistics

+AP Statistics is a college level mathematics course that provides the opportunity for college credit for one semester of Statistics.
 Topics include: describing and exploring data, sampling and experimentation, anticipating patterns, and statistical inference.
 Students are expected and required to apply critical reading and writing skills which distinguishes the course from other math topics.
 Students should anticipate spending significant time with homework outside of class in order to prepare for the AP exam in early May.